Vijaya Lama

+He flies as a commercial pilot for Nepal Airlines.

 Acting career

 He has worked in more than 30 Nepali movies such as Raanko, and Truck Driver.
 His debut movie was the Nepali film Aadarsha Naari (1984).
 He appeared in the Hollywood film Everest featuring an ensemble cast including Josh Brolin and Jake Gyllenhaal.
 He played the role of rescue pilot Col. Madan KC.
 Vijaya Lama also participated as a solo singer in Melancholy song by 365 Nepali Artists which set the Guinness World Record for "Most Vocal Solos in a Song Recording".